- 1. Tea

 With older people, basil, juniper and sweet marjoram were shown to reduce sleep interruptions and improve overall well-being.

-Investigators at Kagoshima University in Japan explained that lavender can also reduce anxiety, often a key cause of poor sleep.
+Investigators at Kagoshima Medical University in Japan explained that lavender can also reduce anxiety, often a key cause of poor sleep.

 Plants have amazing health benefits.
 There’s a stack of research that reveals that they improve sleeping environments.